adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/container/v2/container/README.md

 ## JavaScript Data Attribute Bindings

 Apply a `data-cmp-is="adaptiveFormContainer"` attribute to the `cmp-adaptiveform-container` block to enable initialization of the JavaScript component.

+Applying `data-cmp-adaptiveform-container-loader` attribute to the div specifically for applying the loader class on it, it is to ensure that the loading icon should not appear over components.